subbuguru/mooc-search/README.md

 - This function serves as a tool for the LlamaIndex agent, which powers and oversees the recommendation system.
 - The project is built using FastAPI for the backend and Next.js for the frontend.

+## Why I Built This

+Ever since COVID, MOOCs have become all the rage to learn things online and for free.
+However, there are simply so many of them and often times people quit before they even start due to decision fatigue.
+This project aims to solve that fatigue through agentic means.
+Personally, I built this project both for my own utility and to learn more about AI agents and how they can be integrated into fields such as education.

 ## Installation

 To install and run the project locally, follow these steps: